goetzrieger/ansible-labs-summit2020/content/ansible-collections/6-automation-hub-and-galaxy/_index.md

 ### Using collections

-After authenticating Ansible Tower to access Automation Hub, using `collections/requirements.yml` file will automatically fetches the content collections from Automation Hub as first source.
+After authenticating Ansible Tower to access Automation Hub, using a `collections/requirements.yml` file automatically fetches the content collections from Automation Hub as first source.

 ## Takeaways

-- The Red Hat Automation Hub provides certified collections that supported by Red Hat and its Partners.
-It's available via Red Hat Ansible Automation Platform.
+- Ansible Galaxy hosts upstream community content.
-- Ansible Galaxy hosts upstream community content collections.
+- The Red Hat Automation Hub provides certified collections that are supported by Red Hat and its Partners.
+It's a service provided by the Red Hat Ansible Automation Platform Subscription.
-- Red Hat Ansible Tower can be configured to authenticate to Red Hat Automation Hub in order to fetch certified and supported content collections that are utilized in a given project within tower.
+- Red Hat Ansible Tower can be configured to authenticate to Red Hat Automation Hub in order to fetch certified and supported content collections that are utilized in a given project.